Prescription Opioid Abuse in the Elderly an Urgent Concern

 Doctors should maintain close supervision over elderly prescriptions.
 Instead of prescribing three months’ worth of medication, only a few weeks’ worth is necessary.

 The Baby Boomer Mentality

-The generation that grew up during the sixties are likely to have a far different approach to drugs than their parents did.
+The generation that grew up during the sixties is likely to have a far different approach to drugs than their parents did.
 They grew accustomed to drug and alcohol abuse as teenagers, and we are seeing this repeated in their older age as elderly drug abuse increases.
 They learned to cope with hard times by using drugs to forget about it, to not feel.
 As hard times surface again, what with the loss of loved ones, the loss of one’s job, children leaving home, or lack of goals, baby boomers are relying once again on substance abuse to get them through.

 This plus the availability of drugs to people in this age group spell a recipe for disaster.

 Signs of drug abuse are similar to symptoms that come with old age, so be cautious when evaluating for a drug problem.
 Watch for the following signs of medication abuse and get help immediately:

 - They appear to have a number of medical conditions that require prescriptions.

 - Their chronic pain is higher than average.

 - They doctor-shop and only keep appointments related to pain-medication, not others.

 - Personal hygiene is lacking and their appearance becomes drastically unkempt.